-According to the Merriam-Webster dictionary, the term "route" refers to a channel of communication.
-This term was first used in the $13^{\text{th}}$ century and came from Anglo-French.
+According to the Merriam-Webster dictionary, the happened in this word.

+term "route" refers to a channel of communication.
+This term was first used in the 13th century and came from Anglo-French.
 According to Haugen, this term is included in the loan blend types of loanword.
 It demonstrated that the pattern previously borrowed is spelled "rute", but in English it is spelled "route".
 After the term was borrowed into English, the infix -o- was removed from it.
 This word is included in the borrowing derivation since the process of affixation took place in this particular term.